laurieroy/rails-overtime/README.md

 ## Requirements:
 A company needs to document whether salaried employees worked overtime each week

-Managers receive this email link to a list of pending OT requests.
+Managers receive an email link to a list of pending OT requests.
 These will be viewed on a desktop.
 Employees will mostly receive notifications via phone so sending by text.

 ## Models: